palermostest25/Ejectify-Den/README.md

-# Ejectify for Mac

-[Ejectify](https://ejectify.app) is a Mac menu bar utility that helps prevent “Disk Not Ejected Properly” notifications by safely unmounting, or optionally ejecting, selected volumes when your Mac starts sleeping or the display turns off, then attempting to mount them again after wake.
+Ejectify is a Mac menu bar utility that helps prevent “Disk Not Ejected Properly” notifications by safely unmounting, or optionally ejecting, selected volumes when your Mac starts sleeping or the display turns off, then attempting to mount them again after wake.

 ![License: MIT](https://img.shields.io/badge/License-MIT-green.svg) ![Follow](https://img.shields.io/twitter/follow/nielsmouthaan?style=social)